 After completing my education at Chrysalis, I continued to develop my skills as a therapist; firstly, by becoming a Certified Practitioner of Neuro-Linguistic Programming (NLP) with Auspicium; and secondly, by qualifying with a Diploma in Cognitive Behavioural Therapy (CBT/REBT) from the College of Cognitive Behavioural Therapies.
 As an NLP practitioner and a CBT therapist, I can offer new ways to help my clients with their personal development and mental wellbeing.

 The most recent modes of therapy I have brought to my clinic are in meditation, art therapy, and inner child exploration, which my clients can now benefit from since I enrolled as an MA student in Psychosynthesis Psychotherapy at The Institute of Psychosynthesis.
-Alongside my studies and running Patchouli Therapy, I continue to volunteer for the community as a counsellor, and as of March 2016, I have offered care and support to people living with HIV through the charity Thames Valley Positive Support.
+Alongside my studies and running Patchouli Therapy, I continue to volunteer for the community as a counsellor, until recently, I have offered care and support to people living with HIV through the charity Thames Valley Positive Support.